arangodb/docs-hugo/site/content/3.13/develop/http-api/queries/aql-queries.md

                             description: |
                               The total number of data-modification operations that were unsuccessful, but have been ignored because of the `ignoreErrors` query option.
                             type: integer
+                          documentLookups:
+                            description: |
+                              The number of real document lookups caused by late materialization as well as `IndexNode`s that had to load document attributes not covered by the index.
+This is how many documents had to be fetched from storage after an index scan that initially covered the attribute access for these documents.
+                            type: integer
+                          seeks:
+                            description: |
+                              The number of seek calls done by RocksDB iterators for merge joins (`JoinNode` in the execution plan).
+                            type: integer
                           scannedFull:
                             description: |